Near Optimal Bounds for Replacement Paths and Related Problems in the CONGEST Model: Minimum Weight Cycle

 \subsection{Upper Bounds for Minimum Weight Cycle}

-Our algorithm for computing the MWC of directed graphs is straightforward, as once we have computed all distances $\delta_{uv}$ using an APSP algorithm, computing $\min_{(u,v) \in E} \{\delta_{uv} + w(v,u)\}$ gives us the weight of the MWC of the graph.
+\textbf{Directed Graphs.} As mentioned in the introduction, our algorithm for computing the MWC of directed graphs is straightforward: once we have computed all distances $\delta_{uv}$ using an APSP algorithm, computing $\min_{(u,v) \in E} \{\delta_{uv} + w(v,u)\}$ gives us the weight of the MWC of the graph.
 Computing this global minimum can be done in $O(D)$ rounds.
 So, we have an $O(APSP + D) = \tilde{O}(n)$-round algorithm for MWC on directed graphs, matching the lower bound up to logarithmic factors.
 We can also readily compute the smallest cycle passing through a node $v$ by computing $\min_{u: (u,v) \in E} \{\delta_{uv} + w(v,u)\}$, solving the ANSC problem in $O(APSP) = \tilde{O}(n)$ rounds.
-This proves the upper bounds stated in Theorem~\ref{thm:dir_wt_mwc}.B.

-In the undirected case, computing MWC and ANSC needs a little more work since edges can be traversed in both directions, but we give near linear algorithms for MWC and ANSC, stated in Theorem~\ref{thm:undir_mwc}.B, based on the characterization in Lemma \ref{lem:undir_cycle}.
+\textbf{Undirected Graphs.} In the undirected case, computing MWC and ANSC needs a little more work since edges can be traversed in both directions, but we give near-linear algorithms for MWC and ANSC, stated in Theorem~\ref{thm:undirmwc}.\ref{thm:undirmwc:exact}, based on the characterization in Lemma \ref{lem:undir_cycle}.